-From the 12th to the 15th centuries, Ife flourished as a powerful, cosmopolitan and wealthy city-state in West Africa, in what is now modern Nigeria.
-It was an influential centre of trade connected to extensive local and long-distance trade networks which enabled the region to prosper.
+From the 12th to the 15th centuries, Ife flourished as a powerful, cosmopolitan, and wealthy city-state in West Africa, in what is now modern Nigeria.
+It was an influential center of trade connected to extensive local and long-distance trade networks which enabled the region to prosper.

-According to Yoruba myth, Ife was the center of the creation of the world and all mankind.
+According to Yoruba myth, Ife was the centre of the creation of the world and all mankind.
 Ife was home to many sacred groves located in the city’s forests.
-Two groves in particular have revealed numerous sculptures: the Ore Grove with its stone monoliths, human and animal figures and the Iwinrin Grove which is associated with terra-cotta heads and fragments from life-size figures.
+Two groves, in particular, have revealed numerous sculptures: the Ore Grove with its stone monoliths and human and animal figures, and the Iwinrin Grove, which is associated with terracotta heads and fragments from life-size figures.

 The identification and function of this head, in common with the others discovered at this site, remain uncertain.
-Its elaborate beaded headdress, possibly representing a crown, suggest that it was associated with an Ooni, a ruler of Ife.
+Its elaborate beaded headdress, possibly representing a crown, suggests that it was associated with an ooni, a ruler of Ife.

 © Trustees of the British Museum